openapistack/openapicmd/README.md

 FLAGS
-  -I, --inject={"info":{"version":"1.0.0"}}...  inject JSON to definition with deep merge -E, --exclude-ext=x-internal                                  Exclude extension and its operation from the definition -S, --server=http://localhost:9000...         override servers definition -T, --title=<value>                           [default: My API] The title for the API -d, --description=<value>                     Description for the API
+  -I, --inject={"info":{"version":"1.0.0"}}...  inject JSON to definition with deep merge -E, --exclude-ext=x-internal                                  Specify an openapi extension to exclude parts of the spec -S, --server=http://localhost:9000...         override servers definition -T, --title=<value>                           [default: My API] The title for the API -d, --description=<value>                     Description for the API